 The Aquatic Invasive Species Prevention Program aims to protect Whatcom County's natural resources, infrastructure, recreation, wildlife, and economy from the impacts of aquatic invasive species by preventing the introduction of new aquatic invasive species to Whatcom County waters and by stopping the spread of established aquatic invasive species into new waters.

 Whatcom Boat Inspections

-The Lake Whatcom Management Program began implementing a watercraft inspection program in 2012 to prevent the introduction of zebra and quagga mussels, and other aquatic invasive species, to Whatcom County waters.
-To date, the program has conducted over 65,000 watercraft inspections at Lake Whatcom and Lake Samish and has intercepted 13 boats transporting or suspected of transporting quagga mussels, 999 boats transporting vegetation, and another 1,463 boats that were either wet or had standing water on board.
-These boats were of particular concern because standing water can act as a vector for the spread of microscopic life stages of aquatic invasive species, such as zebra or quagga mussel larvae.
+The Lake Whatcom Management Program began implementing a watercraft inspection program in 2012 to prevent the introduction of zebra and quagga mussels, and other aquatic invasive species (AIS), to Whatcom County waters.
+The program conducts watercraft inspections at Lake Whatcom and Lake Samish to intercept boats at risk of transporting AIS to these lakes.
+Boats that are wet or have water on board are of particular concern because standing water can act as a vector for the spread of microscopic life stages of aquatic invasive species, such as zebra or quagga mussel larvae.

 Learn more about the Whatcom Boat Inspection Program, aquatic invasive species, and what to expect when launching at Lake Whatcom and Lake Samish by visiting Whatcom Boat Inspections.